Organic food: Public perception

 There is a widespread public belief that organic food is safer, more nutritious, and better tasting than conventional food, which has largely contributed to the development of an organic food culture.
 Consumers purchase organic foods for different reasons, including concerns about the effects of conventional farming practices on the environment, human health, and animal welfare.

-While there may be some differences in the nutrient and antinutrient contents of organically and conventionally produced food, the variable nature of food production, shipping, storage, and handling makes it difficult to generalize results.Blair, Robert.
-(2012).
-Organic Production and Food Quality: A Down to Earth Analysis.
-Wiley-Blackwell, Oxford, UK.
-Pages 72, 223, 225.
+While there may be some differences in the nutrient and antinutrient contents of organically and conventionally produced food, the variable nature of food production, shipping, storage, and handling makes it difficult to generalize results.
 Claims that "organic food tastes better" are generally not supported by tests, but consumers often perceive organic food produce like fruits and vegetables to taste better.

-In general, it seems that the appeal of organic food varies with demographic group and attitudinal characteristics.
+The appeal of organic food varies with demographic group and attitudinal characteristics.
+Several high quality surveys find that income, educational level, physical activity, dietary habits and number of children are associated with the level of organic food consumption.
 USA research has found that women, young adults, liberals, and college graduates were significantly more likely to buy organic food regularly when compared to men, older age groups, people of different political affiliations, and less educated individuals.
 Income level and race/ethnicity did not appear to affect interest in organic foods in this same study.
 Furthermore, individuals who are only moderately-religious were more likely to purchase organic foods than individuals who were less religious or highly-religious.
 Additionally, the pursuit of organic foods was positively associated with valuing vegetarian/vegan food options, "natural" food options, and USA-made food options.
 Organic food may also be more appealing to people who follow other restricted diets.
 One study found that individuals who adhered to vegan, vegetarian, or pescetarian diet patterns incorporated substantially more organic foods in their diets when compared to omnivores.